syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/007_Template_functions_of_syslog-ng.md

 the list index starts with zero, so (list-nth 1 ${list} ) returns the second element, and so on.

-**NOTE:** Indexing starts at 0.
+Indexing starts at 0.
 If a negative index is used, it counts from the end of the list.
 If the specified index is not found, the function returns an empty string.
 {: .notice--primary}

 ### $(list-tail)